anirudhacharya/ps-lite/docs/overview.md

 }
 ```

-where `IssueComputeGrad` and `IssueUpdateWeight` issue commands to worker and
+where `IssueComputeGrad` and `IssueUpdateWeight` issue commands to the worker and
-servers, while `WaitAllFinished` wait until all issued commands are finished.
+servers, while `WaitAllFinished` waits until all issued commands are finished.

-When worker received a command, it executes the following function,
+When a worker receives a command, it executes the following function,
 ```c++
 ExecComputeGrad(i, t) {
    Read(&X, &Y);  // read minibatch with b / num_workers examples